 HIV is massive and so is unemployment.
 There aren't enough jobs to go around and even the young men who have a good education have to leave to find work...so there's a lot of people wandering around the streets.
 But I didn't meet a soul who was unfriendly.
 Locals set up a makeshift pub for us - a tiny wooden shack with big bits of wood as chairs, a 1970's TV hooked up to some ancient aerial so we could watch the rugby.
 All for nothing but the price of a Coke.
 You'll love it. over 6 years agoAnswered by Rachael via WorldNomads.com

 What kind of phone would one need in Malawi to receive international calls?
-How is the phone service? about 5 years agoAnswered by Jane via WorldNomads.com
+How is the phone service? over 5 years agoAnswered by Jane via WorldNomads.com